26 Budget-Friendly Ideas for a Cozy Bedroom

 While light colors are great for making a room feel larger, a darker hue envelops the bedroom, creating the perfect space to relax and slumber.
-The plush bed linens in this ultra-dark space add a nice contrast and look like the ideal spot to cuddle up in this cozy black bedroom.
+The plush bed linens in this ultra-moody space add a nice contrast and look like the ideal spot to cuddle up.

 Adjust the Lighting